mercurystraw/VR_Hiking/README.md

 ## Usage

 - `VR_Hiking.unitypackage` contains the packaged scene along with its dependent assets and scripts.
 To use it, in a new Unity project, navigate to: Assets → Import Package → Custom Package, select this `.unitypackage` file, check all the contents, and import.
 Afterward, you can view all the contents of this project in the new Unity project.

-You can just choose 'build and run' in Unity to compile the selected scene to APK file.
+  You can just choose 'build and run' in Unity to compile the selected scene with correct settings to APK file.
 After that, upload the APK to a PICO4 device for installation and execution.

 ## More info